Congressional District # 06

 The site is being addressed by the responsible party, with oversight by the U.S. Environmental Protection Agency (EPA) and the Wisconsin Department of Natural Resources (WDNR).

 Threats and ContaminantsGroundwater is contaminated with various volatile organic compounds (VOCs), heavy metals, phenols, and polycyclic aromatic hydrocarbons (PAHs).
 Runoff water and sediments contain heavy metals, phenols, and PAHs.
 Leachate samples contain VOCs and heavy metals.
 Waste samples from the landfill contain VOCs, phenols, PAHs, polychlorinated biphenyls (PCBs), and heavy metals.

-The first five-year review for the site was completed on September 20, 2002, and the second five-year review was completed on September 20, 2007.
-The second five-year review found that the remedy remains protective of human health and the environment.
-The next five-year review is due by September 2012.
+The first two five-year reviews for the site were completed in September 2002 and September 2007, respectively.
+The third five-year review was completed on September 14, 2012, and found that the remedy remains protective of human health and the environment.
+Currently, Kohler Co. is working with WDNR to renew the landfill permit.

 ContactsRemedial Project Manager, U.S. EPA

 pablo valentin (email@example.com)